samarth1rao/uno/README.md

 # uno
-A multiplayer version of Uno, implemented in Python
+A multiplayer version of Uno, implemented in Python (in progress)